nyergler/nyergler.github.io/content/posts/2003-10-15-creative-commons-license-validator.md

 licensing and work information it finds.

-It still needs some work when it comes to parsing work description information, especially with sub-elements (like Agent&#8217;s).
+It still needs some work when it comes to parsing work description information, especially with sub-elements (like Agent's).
 I’d also love to hear suggestions for improving the output mechanism; it currently runs as a simple CGI, so the result page’s HTML is manually emitted with print statements.
 Any suggestions for making this work smarter?